 - Provides future benefit enhancements proposed by STRS and SERS unless the enhancement is accompanied with a reduction in the 14% employer's share and repeal of the SERS surcharge. - Increases the employer's share to cover increases in costs.

-Published annually as a member service of the Ohio School Boards Association 8050 North High Street, Suite 100 Columbus, Ohio 43235-6481 (614) 540-4000 I fax (614) 540-4100 www.ohioschoolboards.org
+Published annually as a member service of the Ohio School Boards Association 8050 North High Street, Suite 100 Columbus, Ohio 43235-6481 www.ohioschoolboards.org